modalitysystems/modalitysoftware-docs/twa/Reporting-API-Freshness-Check.md

 This script will pull the latest data from the user usage reporting API.
-This can be used to vaidate how up to data the usage data is that Microsoft is providing from their API's, and therefore to Teamwork Analytics
+This can be used to vaidate how up to data the usage data is that Microsoft is providing from their API's, and therefore to Teamwork Analytics.

+Please copy

 $tenantId = $(Read-Host "Please enter your tenant ID (GUID)"`n)
 $clientId = $(Read-Host "Please enter your TWA Application ID (GUID)"`n)